schemaanalyst/schemaanalyst/README.md

 Performing mutation analysis with `technique=mutantTiming` and the `ArtistSimilarity` schema:

-`java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity mutation technique=mutantTiming`
+`java org.schemaanalyst.util.Go -s parsedcasestudy.ArtistSimilarity mutation --technique=mutantTiming`

 Which produces the following data in the `results/mutanttiming.dat` file: